Ugly things u probably didnt know about Rabbits

 3. Fur.
 Rabbits are full of fluffy fur.
 And all of the coat will shed.

 Because Singapore is really hot and we have temperature fluctuations through the year, rabbits typically shed a full coat 2-3 times a year here recently.
-Each shedding can last from 1-3months, remember they shed a full coat, thats every portion of their body must change a new coat.
-We mainly groom rabbits and I cannot tell you how many owners have been telling me that their rabbits never ever stops shedding..
+Each shedding can last from 1-3months, remember they shed a full coat, that is- every portion of their body- must change to a new coat.
+We mainly groom rabbits and I cannot begin to tell you how many owners have been complaining that their rabbits never ever stops shedding..
 These rabbits are healthy and without skin issues, but they still shed throughout.
 Some rabbits are born with denser coats, these are the usual heavy all-year-round shedders.
-Getting a short hair rabbit doesnt mean they dont shed, they do, just that the fur looks shorter.. infact the long coat angoras fur isnt quite as dense as the short coated holland lops / netherland dwarfs.
-You will need to brush them weekly or more often to help remove the coat, to prevent ingestion of the fur or tangling of the fur.
+Getting a short hair rabbit doesnt mean they dont shed, they do, just that the fur looks shorter.. infact the long coat angora's fur isnt quite as dense as the short coated holland lops / netherland dwarfs.
+You will need to brush all rabbits weekly or more often to help remove the coat, to prevent ingestion of the fur or tangling of the fur.
 Yes short hair rabbits can get very very tangled too.
 When they lick themselves, their fur can stick together, or when they step/sit on pee/poo their fur can stick together and get messy..
 (Like dogs, rabbits need grooming too.
 Their nails typically need trimming every 2-3months to prevent overgrowing and breakage).
 That said, I personally have rabbits that shed once or twice a year, shedding only lasts for a week - but that’s because we have them kept in a constant aircon temperature 24/7.

 4. Rabbits Bite.
 I kid u not.

 Every animal with teeth has the potential to inflict a bite wound.
 In the wild, a rabbit’s only defense instinct is to run, kick & scratch and bite when cornered.
 At home, rabbits can potentially turn territorial and start to bite to protect its territory or spray pee/leave pee or poo markings around the floor to mark its territory.
 Some guard their belongings and claim their space, any intruder (be it another animal, a hand, a leg) is to be warned and chased away.
 This is something that cannot be predicted when young.
 This usually happens when they enter maturity above 4months old.
-Some start younger, some becomes aggressive as age progresses about 1 year and up, some bite when theres the scent of other rabbits.
+Some start younger, some display aggressive behaviour as age progresses (about 1 year and up), some bite when theres the scent of other rabbits.
 Some bite out of fear.
-Many owners deal with this by changing their habits and approach towards their rabbit, but doesnt mean the rabbits wont attack anymore, the owners just do things differently to prevent the rabbit from getting into biting mode.
+Many owners deal with this by changing their habits and approach towards their rabbit, but that doesnt mean the rabbits wont attack anymore- the owners just do things differently to prevent the rabbit from getting into biting mode.
+Or, or of working around to avoid getting bitten.
 Some sterilise their rabbits to minimise the territorial behaviours..

 5. They get sick too.
 Vet bills are expensive.